Festivals and holidays

-N Pushkar (Rajasthan) Camel Fair.
-Camel herders don their finest attire for this massive livestock market on the fringes of the Thar Desert.
+N Pushkar Camel Fair: Camel herders don their finest attire for this massive livestock market on the fringes of the Thar Desert in Rajasthan.

 N Hampi Festival (Karnataka): Government-sponsored music and dance festival.

-CN Christmas (Dec 25): Christian festival celebrated throughout the world, popular in Christian areas of Goa and Kerala, and in big cities.
+CN Christmas (Dec 25): Popular in Christian areas of Goa and Kerala, and in big cities.

 N Posh Mela (Dec 27): Held in Shantiniketan near Kolkata (Calcutta), a festival renowned for baul music.

-H Kumbh Mela: Major three-yearly festival held at one of four holy cities: Nasik (Maharashtra), Ujjain (MP), Haridwar (UP), or Prayag (Maharashtra) as well as at Allahabad (UP).
-The Maha Kumbh Mela or “Great” Kumbh Mela, the largest religious fair in India, is held every twelve years in Allahabad (UP); the next festival is due to take place in 2013 (Jan 27 to Feb 25; main bathing day Feb 10).
+H Kumbh Mela: Major three-yearly festival held at one of four holy cities: Nasik (Maharashtra), Ujjain (MP), Haridwar (UP) or Prayag (Maharashtra) as well as at Allahabad (UP).
+The Maha Kumbh Mela or “Great” Kumbh Mela, the largest religious fair in India, is held every twelve years in Allahabad (UP); the next festival is due to take place in 2016 (April 22 to May 21) in Ujjain.

 M Id ul-Fitr: Feast to celebrate the end of Ramadan.
 The precise date of the festival depends on exactly when the new moon is sighted, and so cannot be predicted with complete accuracy.
-Estimated dates (though these may vary by a day or two) are: Aug 31, 2011; Aug 19, 2012; and Aug 8, 2013.Read More
+Estimated dates (though these may vary by a day or two) are: July 28, 2014, July 17, 2015 and July 6, 2016.

 Everything you need to know before you set off.